happyplan/happyplan/README.md

 > When Grunt.js uses Jekyll as a peon.

-Happy plan is bundle of amazing tools to be used as a static website generator.
-It's all about fun and so easy to publish on [gh-pages](http://pages.github.com/).
+Happy plan is a static website generator based on a bundle of amazing tools .
+It's just all about fun.

 ### What in it?